kjeldschumacher/persons/Documentation/Models/Person.md

 * *ObjectStorage* `\TYPO3\CMS\Extbase\Persistence\ObjectStorage`
 * *Content* `\CPSIT\Persons\Domain\Model\Content`

-**Note**: The property *status* is implemented as reference to a single system category.
-Available options can be narrowed down by setting a `statusRootCategoryId` in Extension Manager.
-Thus only (direct) children of this category can be selected in the backend form for persons.
+**Note**:

-The property *departments* is implemented as reference to multiple system categories.
+The property *categories* is implemented as reference to multiple system categories.
-Available options can be narrowed down by setting a `departmentsRootCategoryId` in Extension Manager.
+Available options can be narrowed down by setting a `rootUid` in TCA.
-Thus only (direct) children of this category can be selected in the backend form for persons.
+Thus only children of this category can be selected in the backend form for persons.